hsf-training/hsf-training-cicd-github/_episodes/07-adding-ci-to-your-code.md

 docker run -it --rm -v $PWD:/virtual-pipelines-eventselection -w /virtual-pipelines-eventselection rootproject/root-conda:6.18.04 /bin/bash
 COMPILER=g++
-$COMPILER skim.cxx -o skim `root-config --cflags --glibs` exit
+$COMPILER skim.cxx -o skim `root-config --cflags --glibs` exit  # quit interactive Docker session
 ~~~
 {: .language-bash}
 **Note** that you may have to run `docker` with sudo.

-which will produce an output binary called `skim`.
+The compilation will result in an output binary called `skim`.

 > ## Adding a new job
 >